The Beauty of Bark: Unique Bark Colors & Textures in Texas

 Coral Bark Maple

 Coral bark maples are Japanese maples that draw varying interest with each season.
-In spring, they bear bright lime green or chartreuse leaves that give way to a deeper shade in summer.
-They transition to golden yellow to orange foliage in the fall, and as they shed their leaves, their bark turns a radiant reddish pink, which intensifies as the temperatures drop.
+Featuring some of the most unique bark, they bear bright lime green or chartreuse leaves in Spring that give way to a deeper shade in summer and transition to golden yellow to orange foliage in the fall.
+As they shed their leaves, their bark turns a radiant reddish pink, which intensifies as the temperatures drop.

 Dogwood